axelerant/testimonials-widget/readme.txt

 * Testimonial supports HTML
 * Testimonial, email, and URL fields are clickable
 * Testimonials Widget widget displays static and rotating testimonials
+* URLs can be opened in new windows
 * WordPress Multilingual enabled [WPML](http://wpml.org/)

 = Widget Options =